National Badminton Federation of Russia

 After the 2022 Russian invasion of Ukraine, the Badminton World Federation (BWF) banned all Russian players and officials from BWF events, and cancelled all BWF tournaments in Russia.
 Badminton Europe declared the National Badminton Federation of Russia not in Good Standing.

+In August 2023, BWF decided that effective on 26 February 2024, Russian badminton athletes, together with Belarusian that also banned due to Russian invasion, can participate further BWF tournaments under neutral identities.
+A framework to establish, review and ensure eligibility for neutral participants has created.
+Regareless, on 30 November 2023, BWF suspended the membership of National Badminton Federation of Russia, due to their breach of membership requirements because they included regional badminton clubs of Donetsk, Kherson, Luhansk and Zaporizhzhia.